 Our clinical team consists of all licensed master level clinicians with specializations in various areas of mental health including trauma, Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT) motivational techniques, substance use, EMDR, couples therapy, family work, Play Therapy, and much more.

 In her varied experience, Tiffany knew there were elements that were missing from a top notch program that could make a huge impact in the success rate of a client’s recovery and mental wellness.
-This desire to bring about the change that was needed led her to open the doors to Sage Recovery & Wellness Center.
+This desire to bring about the change that was needed led her to open the doors to Sage Recovery & Wellness Center with the vision of Sage Recovery Villa, a new residential treatment center for adults.
 She wanted to create an aesthetically pleasing, warm environment that promoted tranquility and comfort in a modern spa-like atmosphere.
 She hand-selected master level therapists who are well respected in their fields and who also embrace the importance of research-proven methods for treating mental health and substance abuse.
 Sage Recovery & Wellness Center is built upon this philosophy: client centered quality care.

 Dr. Weatherby believes in a patient-centered, integrative approach to psychiatric care that combines the best of modern evidence-based psychotherapy and pharmacologic treatment with up to date complementary and alternative approaches.
 He is a strong proponent of mindfulness and self-compassion based therapies.
 He also feels that a successful approach to recovery has to address all aspects of life— mental, physical, spiritual, social, etc.